Sticherus

 In Australia they are commonly referred to as shield ferns.
 In the United States they are commonly referred to as umbrella ferns.

 The fronds are branched at least once with each pair of branches spreading out, forming an umbrella like layer of foliage.
 Fronds are mostly hairless and often glaucous beneath the frond.

-Species
+Phylogeny

 The following species are recognised as of February 2023.